rclone/rclone/docs/content/union.md

 | lus, eplus | Used           |
 | lno, eplno | Objects        |

-To check if your upstream support the field, run `rclone about remote: [flags]` and see if the reuqired field exists.
+To check if your upstream supports the field, run `rclone about remote: [flags]` and see if the required field exists.

 #### Filters